anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 8. Querying fresh data

-This requires running the BigQuerySyncTool to generate the latest manifest.
-Once this manifest is updated, the queries will run against the latest snapshot of the data.
+This requires running the BigQuerySyncTool to generate the latest manifest which overwrites the manifest in GCS, the queries will run against the latest snapshot of the data.

 <hr>